florian-beetz/bachelor-thesis/thesis.md

 Similar features are provided by the application Zotero^[[https://www.zotero.org/](https://www.zotero.org/)].
 Like JabRef, Zotero is also open source software for managing bibliography.
-The focus of Zotero lies more on integrating well with word processors, wheras JabRef focuses more on the integration with LaTeX.
+The focus of Zotero lies more on integrating well with word processors, whereas JabRef focuses more on the integration with LaTeX.

 Another similar application for organizing literature is Mendeley^[[https://www.mendeley.com/](https://www.mendeley.com/)].